-GMP floating point numbers are stored in objects of type mpf_t and functions operating on them have an mpf prefix.
+GMP floating point numbers are stored in objects of type mpf\t and functions operating on them have an mpf\ prefix.

-The mantissa of each float has a user-selectable precision, limited only by available memory.
+The mantissa of each float has a user-selectable precision, in practice only limited by available memory.
 Each variable has its own precision, and that can be increased or decreased at any time.
+This selectable precision is a minimum value, GMP rounds it up to a whole limb.